canjs/canjs/index.md

 ### Srchr

 Srchr searches several data sources for content and displays it to the user.
-It is built using the jQuery version of CanJS and is a greate example of how to create dumb, isolated widgets that are loosely coupled to the rest of the application.
+It is built using the jQuery version of CanJS and is a great example of how to create dumb, isolated widgets that are loosely coupled to the rest of the application.

 ![CanJS Srchr jQuery App](images/examples/srchr.png "CanJS Srchr jQuery App")